honesty-box/honestybox-measurement/README.md

 ## Releases

-To ensure releases are always built on the latest codebase, *changes are only ever merged from master*.
+To ensure releases are always built on the latest codebase, *changes are only ever merged to `release` from `master`*.

 ### Creating a release
 1. Ensure that master is up to date: